-While the BLM is authorized to remove livestock from HMAs "if necessary to provide habitat for wild horses, to implement herd management actions, or to protect wild horses from disease, harassment or injury" (43 CFR§ 4710.5), this authority is usually applied in cases of emergency and not for general management of wild horses since it cannot be applied in a manner that would be inconsistent with the existing land-use plans.
-(43 CFR § 4710.1)
+While the BLM is authorized to remove livestock from HMAs "if necessary to provide habitat for wild horses, to implement herd management actions, or to protect wild horses from disease, harassment or injury" (43 CFR§ 4710.5).
+Management activities affecting wild horses and burros, including the establishment of herd mangement areas, shall be in accordance with approved land use plans prepared pursuant tp part 1600 of this title (43 CFR § 4710.1).

 For the reasons stated above, this alternative was dropped from detailed analysis.
-To modify long-term multiple use management, changes in forage allocations between livestock and wild horses would have to be re-evaluated and implemented through the appropriate public decision-making processes to determine whether a thriving natural ecological balance can be achieved at a higher AML and in order to modify the current multiple use relationship established in the land-use plans.
+To modify longterm multiple use management, changes in forage allocations between livestock and wild horses would have to be re-evaluated and implemented through the appropriate public decision-making processes to determine whether a thriving natural ecological balance can be achieved at a higher AML and in order to modify the current multiple use relationship established in the land-use plans.

-2.12 Make Individualized Excess Wild Horse Determinations Prior to Removal
+2.10 Make Individualized Excess Wild Horse Determinations Prior to Removal

-BLM would make on-the-ground and individualized excess wild horse determinations prior to removal of wild horses from any HMA.
+An alternative whereby BLM would make on-the-ground and individualized excess wild horse determinations prior to removal of wild horses from any HMA has been advocated by some members of the public.
 Under the view set forth in some comments during public commenting for wild horse gathers nationwide, a tiered or phased removal of wild horses from the range is mandated by the WFRHBA.
 Specifically, this alternative would involve a tiered gather approach, whereby BLM would first identify and remove old, sick or lame animals in order to euthanize those animals on the range prior to gather.
 Second, BLM would identify and remove wild horses for which adoption demand exists, e.g., younger wild horses or ones with unusual and interesting markings.
 Under the WFRHBA(1333(b)(2)(iv)(C)), BLM would then destroy any additional excess wild horses for which adoption demand does not exist in the most humane and cost effective manner possible, although euthanasia has been limited by Congressional appropriations.